nithishr/streamlit-data-viz-demo/README.md

 1. Get the Google Maps location history from [Google Takeout](https://takeout.google.com/settings/takeout).

 2. Clean the data by running `data_cleaning.py`.
 It removes all data except latitude, longitude & timestamps.
 The data is also converted in to the standard format.
+A sample data file containing 10K data points is provided in this repo `clean_data_sample.csv`.

 3. For getting images from Flickr, you need to create an [app](https://www.flickr.com/services/apps/create/) & get the API key & secret.
 The API key & secret are stored in a `.env` file.